 Need a break from the city’s hustle and bustle?
 Come along to the Forks Area Trail System.
-This 32-mile-long network of trails is perfect for newbie and advanced bikers alike.
+This 32-mile-long network of trails is perfect for newbies and advanced bikers alike.
 If you prefer, you can also walk the network of trails.

 Also known as FATS, the Forks Area Trail System has quickly become one of the most popular biking destinations in the Southeast.
 FATS offers six separate trail loops, each with its own defining characteristic.